vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 should take no food and should worship Śiva; for one year; he reaps the same merit as the performer of sattra does; KKV 385-386, HV II.
 397 (calls it saivopavāsavrata ).

 For Sattra, vide H. of Dh. vol. II. p.
-1239. Śivapavitravrata-on Āṣ. pārṇimā worship of Śiva, giving sacred
+1239. Śivapavitravrata-on Āṣ. pūrṇimā worship of Śiva, giving sacred

 thread to Śiva and dinner to Śiva devotees; again on K. pūrṇimā worship Śiva, give to ascetics garments and